 In the wake of last week’s web protests and media attention around pending anti-piracy legislation, leaders in both houses of Congress announced on Friday that they would indefinitely postpone further consideration of the Stop Online Piracy Act (“SOPA”) and the PROTECT IP Act (“PIPA”).
 Senate Majority Leader Harry Reid (D-NV) cancelled the cloture “test” vote to reopen debate on PIPA that had been scheduled for tomorrow, January 24, citing “legitimate issues raised by many” while expressing optimism “that we can reach a compromise in the coming weeks.”
 In response, SOPA sponsor Rep. Lamar Smith (R-TX) announced that… More

 The tide may be changing in the controversy over SOPA and PROTECT IP (or “PIPA”), the anti-piracy bills that have been making their way through, respectively, the House and the Senate in recent months.
 Yesterday’s unprecedented 24-hour global blackout of the English Wikipedia site in protest of the legislation and the new enforcement powers it would create has acted as a lightning rod for public attention.
-In concert with Wikipedia, Google ran a “censored” version of its logo on its home page yesterday, with a plea… More
+In concert with Wikipedia, Google ran a “censored” version of its logo on… More

 Millions of Foreign Works No Longer in the Public Domain: The Supreme Court Upholds 1994 Copyright Law